Aside from the whoosh of the tires on the road, and the clicking of the freewheel, a bicycle should be silent.

 See my Derailer Adjustment Article.

 A chain rubbing on a front derailer makes a rattling noise which usually rises and falls at different parts of the crank rotation.
 This noise may occur only in some chainwheel-sprocket combinations.
 Adjusting derailer position with the shift lever will eliminate this noise if the derailer is properly adjusted, but also if not, the noise will change as you move the lever.
-Adjusting the derailer limit stops and cable length will cure thos problem, unless the derailer needs to be repositioned, or replaced because it is bent, or mismatched to the chainwheels.
-As a chain wears, and when under tension, it rides higher on the chainwheel teeth and may rub on the top of the front derailer cage, requiring the derailer to be raised slightly
+Adjusting the derailer limit stops and cable length will cure this problem, unless the derailer needs to be repositioned, or replaced because it is bent, or is mismatched to the chainwheels.
+As a chain wears, and when under tension, it rides higher on the chainwheel teeth and may rub on the top of the front derailer cage, requiring the derailer to be raised slightly,

 See my Derailer Adjustment Article.